ldtoolkit/conceptnet-lite/README.md

 This command both downloads the resource and connects to the database.
 If path specified as the first argument does not exist, it will be created (unless there is a permissions problem).
 Note that the database file is quite large (over 9 Gb).

+If your internet connection is intermittent, the built-in download function may give you errors.
+If so, just download the file separately, unpack it to the directory of your choice and provide the path to the `.connect()` method as described below.

 ### Building the database for a new release.

 If a database file is not found in the folder specified in the `db_path` argument, `conceptnet-lite` will attempt to automatically download the raw assertions file from [here](https://github.com/commonsense/conceptnet5/wiki/Downloads) and build the database.
 This takes several hours, so we recommend getting the pre-built file.